baltimoore/baltimoore/README.md

 </details>

 ---
-I should really connect with different people and developers, so if you want to say **hi**, I'll probably respond
+I should really connect with different people and developers, so if you want to say **hi**, I might respond

 And if you have any job opportunities you're willing to share with me, I'll be all the more eager to get in contact with you :D
 ```plaintext